BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/MythopolyGame.md

 # houses (starts at 0)
 # hotels (starts at 0)
 # owner (set to None at first)
+# one other attribute! ask Mr. Riley what other attribute you should add for the Property class

 # Inside of the Property class, define a __str__(self) method that returns a String.
 Properties do NOT have x,y coordinates.
 If we HAD an x and y location for every property, then for the str function we MIGHT do something like this…
 # def __str__ (self):